Last Updated on September 12, 2022 by Dave Farquhar

 Selling the video game system through Sears with their name on it gave Atari a way to overcome some of that fear.
 Sears sold a lot of televisions and other electronics, so people who were nervous about buying a newfangled device from an upstart might be more willing to buy from Sears.
 The public was willing to believe Sears wouldn’t sell you something that would break your TV, right?
 Atari and Sears bet on it.

-So even though the Sears name in 2018 holds an image of a dying store not keeping pace with the times, that wasn’t always the case.
+So even though Sears in the 21st century holds an image of a dying store not keeping pace with the times, that wasn’t always the case.
 In the 1970s, Sears was a good name to partner with.
 Atari already had a good relationship with Sears, having given Sears the exclusive on its Pong console in 1975.

 A successful partnership

 Sears even sold private label versions of Atari games, including the nine launch titles.
 Sears Tele Games cartridges were just relabeled Atari cartridges, sometimes with different names.
 Like the Sears Tele Games Video Arcade, Sears video games were even made by Atari for Sears.
 The Sears variants complicate the question of how many Atari cartridges there were.

 It worked out well for both companies.
 Sears promoted the video game system and its games in its catalogs, and video games quickly became a popular Christmas present.
 A generation grew up playing classic games like Missile Command and Pac Man on Atari consoles, and 2600 games remain near and dear to people of a certain age even today.